 Contents overview.
 Just as in the report introduction, it is a good idea to list the main contents.
 The in-sentence list serves this purpose well.

 Transition.
-An element that is very useful in section introductions but unnecessary in report introductions is the transitional phrasing that indicates how the preceding section is related to the one about to start.
+An element that is very useful in section introductions but irrelevant in report introductions is the transitional phrasing that indicates how the preceding section is related to the one about to start.
 In reports of any length and complexity, it is a good technique—it guides readers along, showing them how the parts of the report all fit together.

 Revision Checklist for Introductions